ocj137/DSI-SF-2-ocjacob/My-projects/Poltics/README.md

 # Politics

-So This is a small politics project
+This is a small politics project
 Still Staying small, in May 2023